eleda77/eleda77.github.io/docs/vocab_list.md

 **farrier** - a craftsman who trims and shoes horses' hooves

+**fascine** - a rough bundle of brushwood or other material used for strengthening an earthen structure, or making a path across uneven or wet terrain

 **fatuous** - complacently or inanely foolish

 **faugh(!)** - interjection. used to express disgust, scorn, etc

 **feculent** - of or containing dirt, sediment, or waste matter

+**feddle** - to fuss over

 **fettle** - condition (as in "the boat remains in fine fettle")